Published Works of Ken Dickson

 Aim for Justice

-Aim for Justice follows a beloved family man and respected engineer who unexpectedly spirals into mental illness after a life-saving surgery.
+Aim for Justice follows a devoted family man and respected engineer who unexpectedly spirals into mental illness after a life-saving surgery.
 Hampered by inept medical and mental health treatment, he tries his utmost to save himself.
 Nevertheless, he winds up confined against his will in a high-security psych ward, stripped of his right to bear arms.

 Not one to give up, he struggles back to normalcy and takes aim at clearing his mental health record and restoring his right.
 After several rejected petitions, he finally faces a judge in the same courtroom where he lost his right to plead for its reinstatement.